 Cracking into Marketo

-Discovering a bug in Segment
+Discovering an issue in Segment

 Our hunch was that there was a problem with Segment itself.
 The problem became more confusing when we reached out to the Segment support team and they couldn’t work out the issue either.